-Easily add some extra zing to your fish and chips and other seafood dishes with this low FODMAP Homemade Tartar Sauce!
-So simple to make and containing only five ingredients (plus salt and pepper), after making this tartar sauce, you'll wonder why you ever bothered to use the store-bought stuff.
-In addition to being low FODMAP, this homemade tartar sauce recipe is dairy-free, Paleo and Whole30 compliant.
+Easily add some extra zing to your fish and chips and other seafood dishes with this low FODMAP Tartar Sauce!
+So simple to make and containing only five ingredients (plus salt and pepper), after making this homemade low FODMAP tartar sauce, you'll wonder why you ever bothered to use the store-bought stuff.
+In addition to being low FODMAP, this tartar sauce recipe is dairy-free, Paleo and Whole30 compliant.

 Fish and chips without tartar sauce is like fries without ketchup.
 You can enjoy them on their own, but why would you want to?
 You wouldn't.
-That's why I've developed both homemade, low FODMAP ketchup and low fodmap tartar sauce recipes to go with my upcoming low FODMAP Air Fryer Fish and Chips recipe!
-The fish and chips recipe has been a long time in the making (a looooong time), so I’ve been holding off on posting this tartar sauce until I had it finalized.
-And guess what?
-It’s going on the blog next week, so subscribe to be notified by email once that recipe hits the blog!
-You won’t want to miss it!
+That's why I've developed both homemade low FODMAP ketchup and low fodmap tartar sauce recipes to go with my Low FODMAP Air Fryer Fish and Chips recipe!

 Nothing fancy required!
-The equipment I use to make this low FODMAP, homemade tartar sauce includes:
+The equipment I use to make this low FODMAP tartar sauce includes: